Daytona Beach Driving Offense Lawyer

-In these situations, the attorneys at Bundza & Rodriguez, P.A., can be invaluable as we know how to help restore your license, obtain a restricted driver’s license, and lessen the penalties and consequences due to poor driving.
+In these situations, the Daytona Beach driving offense lawyers at Bundza & Rodriguez, P.A., can be invaluable as we know how to help restore your license, obtain a restricted driver’s license, and lessen the penalties and consequences due to poor driving.
 This type of legal assistance will help you.
 We work to eliminate the inevitable increase in your insurance and the high cost of court fees.

 Some of the more serious and common traffic offenses Bundza & Rodriguez deal with include:

 Suspensions or revocations are common for highway-related offenses, such as driving while under the influence of drugs or alcohol; and for other driving violations involving reckless behavior, such as speeding, racing, and hit and run.
 Suspensions are particularly likely for drivers who are persistent violators, who have amassed a minimum number of “points” against their licenses, and who have committed a felony using a vehicle.